aashack/AI-Sales-Console/README.md

 >`npm start // To run with default language settings`

 >`npm start es // To run with spanish translations`

-## Thought process, pre-planning and AI usage

-I have been doing some exploratory research into the OpenAI library and testing different ways to approach this.
-I haven't pushed it up to github because I don't want to expose the details of the assignment.
-But I basically broke up the project into four parts.

-1) Generate a new file with the AI chat.
-2) Feed chat data to a chatbot and have it know the chat contents to answer questions.
-3) Use AI to generate a summary.
-4) Create a menu system to navigate the program and the generated files.

-#### AI Usage

-I mainly avoided using AI to generate the main code, but I did use it for translating text to spanish in the **es.json** file, generate test data arrays in sampleData.js and translate the **ITEMS** array into spanish.

-#### I will be aproaching this challege by:

-- Get existing chat bot i have written to accept indexed Data
-- Learn about nodejs CLI tools (inquirer) ensuring that I can access sub menus.
-- Research and discover a way to incorperate another language.

-#### Building Tasks
-- Create the CLI menu with selections and have it capable of running other scripts.
-- Using openAI create a prompt engine that will generate fake chat data, have the prompt select the data and topic at random to give variety and have it save to a file
-- Build a method to summarize a file that was generated, have a pre-made template prompt that will setup the organization structure
-- Have a chat to bot able to reference the sales chat

 This was testing using both MacOS and Windows Powershell.